Pace of Play

 PGA of Ontario Pace of Play Policy – Guidelines for Slow Play

-The PGA of Ontario Pace of Play guidelines, fines, and penalties for slow play are in effect for all PGA of Ontario stroke play events and will be shared with all registrants prior to each event.
+The PGA of Ontario Pace of Play guidelines, fines, and penalties for slow play are in effect for all PGA of

 Time Par